artefactory-skaff/terraform-google-finops/docs/one_shot_deployment.md

 This mode of deployment is quicker and easier.
-It's suitable for project where the infrastructure is not meant to be managed by Terraform in the long run.
+It's suitable for projects where the infrastructure is not meant to be managed by Terraform in the long run.

 ## Install Terraform